AnyChart/docs.anychart.com/Graphics/Hatch_Fill_Settings.md

 ### Font

 The flexibility of GraphicsJS allows to create not only shapes-based patterns, but also font-based.
-An example of doing so with an Interdex font can be found in [AnyChart Interdex Hatch Fill Sample](https://playground.anychart.com/gallery/{{branch-name}}/Custom_Drawing/HatchFill_By_Font).
+An example of doing so with an Interdex font can be found in {pg:gallery/Custom_Drawing/HatchFill_By_Font}AnyChart Interdex Hatch Fill Sample{pg}).

 Here is a simplified version of a font-based pattern fill: